-- Commonly used protocols with the T-maze are Forced Alternation task and Spontaneous Alternation task.
+- Commonly used protocols with the T-maze are the Forced Alternation task and the Spontaneous Alternation task.

 - The T-Maze can be easily adapted to investigate the different aspects of spatial learning and for different subjects.

-- By using guillotine doors, the T-Maze can be easily adapted for Delayed Alternation protocol.
+- By using guillotine doors, the T-Maze can be easily adapted for the Delayed Alternation protocol.

 - The T-Maze has been extensively used in the study of hippocampal functions, age-related cognitive decline, and anxiety.